Do Sparse Autoencoders Identify Reasoning Features in Language Models?: Introduction

 \section{Introduction}

 Recent advances in large language models (LLMs) have demonstrated strong performance on tasks that require multi-step reasoning \citep{huang2024understanding, ahn2024large}.
-These capabilities are often enabled by chain-of-thought (CoT) prompting as well as other inference-time strategies \citep{wei2022chain, wang2023self, yao2023tree}, which encourage LLMs to generate explicit intermediate reasoning traces prior to producing a final answer.
-Motivated by these advances, a growing body of work has explored mechanistic interpretability approaches aimed at identifying and interpreting the internal representations underlying reasoning in LLMs \citep{chen2025does, li2025feature}.
+These capabilities are often enabled by chain-of-thought (CoT) prompting and other inference-time strategies, which encourage LLMs to generate intermediate reasoning traces prior to producing a final answer \citep{wei2022chain, yao2023tree}.
+Motivated by these advances, a growing body of work has explored mechanistic interpretability approaches to identify and interpret the internal representations underlying reasoning in LLMs \citep{chen2025does, li2025feature}.

 A prominent interpretability approach in this area is the use of sparse autoencoders (SAEs).
 SAEs learn sparse decompositions that disentangle polysemantic neuron activations into more monosemantic and human-interpretable features \citep{bricken2023towards, templeton2024scaling}.
 When studying reasoning with SAEs, many prior works rely on contrastive methods to identify reasoning features.
 In this paradigm, SAE features are evaluated on contrastive datasets constructed from reasoning and non-reasoning text (e.g., CoT responses versus direct answers), and features exhibiting large activation differences are interpreted as reasoning features that encode reasoning processes \citep{chen2025does, galichin2025have, venhoff2025understanding, li2025feature}.